eclipse-langium/langium-website/hugo/content/tutorials/generation_in_the_web.md

 const context = canvas.getContext('2d');
 ```

-We'll also want to clean up the context, in case we alredy drew something there before.
+We'll also want to clean up the context, in case we already drew something there before.
 This will be relevant when we're updating the canvas multiple times with a new program.

 ```js
 context.clearRect(0, 0, canvas.width, canvas.height);